buildfarm/buildfarm/_site/docs/configuration/configuration.md

 ```

 The configuration can be provided to the server and worker as a CLI argument or through the env variable `CONFIG_PATH`
+For an example config containing all of the configuration values, see `examples/config.yml`.

 ## All Configurations